elegault/BCMMigrationAssistant/README.md

 To start the migration, please use the following steps:

-## 1. Install BCM Migration Assistant tool
+## 1. Install the BCM Migration Assistant tool
 From the BCM machine (or the machine that host the SQL database for BCM), download and install tool from https://www.ericlegaultconsulting.com/BCM_Migration_Tool/publish.htm

 ![install](https://www.ericlegaultconsulting.com/BCM_Migration_Tool/git_images/install.png)